guiona3/Individual_Project_DS_Fundamentals/README.md

 An area's population size is a poor indicator for predicting the conviction rate, with an $R^2$ value of 0.06495.
 For every unit increase in the census population, the conviction rate decreases by $-2.216853406310218 \times 10^{-5}$, which is not zero, so there is a fairly insignificant correlation.

 #### Discussion:
+Poverty rates being the most statistically significant factor in conviction rate is not